beekhof/community/contributors/design-proposals/node/draft-20171117-node-fence.md

    1. In-progress Delete ops that complete successfully may result in a Create op
    1. In-progress Reboot ops that fail do not result in a Delete op

+1. A worker becomes wedged or unreachable while **NPD** is recovering
+   1. As per scenario 1, 3 or 4 depending on how long the condition persists

+1. A worker becomes wedged or unreachable while **REM** is recovering
+   1. As per scenario 2, 3 or 4 depending on how long the condition persists

+1. A worker with a large workload becomes permanently unreachable (assumes a reboot method is available)
+   1. **NPD** detects the failure and reports an error condition
+   1. **REM** receives the error condition and starts a timer
+   1. The timer expires
+   1. **REM** checks the size of all current workloads
+   1. If any exceed THRESHOLD, a Reboot is requested and the timer is restarted
+   1. As per scenario 4 if the **NPD** does not report the worker is healthy before the timer expires again

 ### User experience

-The loss of a worker node should be transparent to user's of StatefulSets.
+The loss of a worker node should be transparent to users of StatefulSets.
-Recovery time for affected Pods should be bounded and short, allowing scale up/down events to proceed as normal afterwards.
+Recovery time for affected Pods and Volumes should be bounded and short, allowing scale up/down events to proceed as normal afterwards.

 In the absence of this feature, an end-user has no ability to safely or reliably allow StatefulSets to be recovered and as such end-users will not be